 Address: Via Vodice 21A.

-A constant research of the best raw material and carefully selected high-quality ingredients are key to the flavors and scents coming out from Torcé’s gelato.
-Creativity and bold and intriguing combinations are the gelataio’s main passion.
+Constant research of the best raw material and carefully selected high-quality ingredients are key to the flavors and scents coming out of Torcé’s gelato shop.
+Creativity and bold and intriguing combinations are the gelataio’s main passions.

 Address: Viale Aventino 59; Viale dell’Aeronautica 105; Viale Marconi 445.

-12. Il Gelato di San Crispino in Rome City Center
+Il Gelato di San Crispino in Rome City Center (Trevi)

-For the joy of the tourists, this great Roman gelateria is right in the city center close to the main attractions.
+For the joy of the tourists, one of the best gelato in Rome is right in the city center close to the main attractions, including one near the Trevi Fountain.

 It’s not easy to find great quality in the city center, often devoted to “tourist” quality.
 But San Crispino has been serving a great gelato in Rome since the early ’90s.